adamtwig/D4D/docs/DetailedTaskOverview.md

 * Aggregate patterns by each user (i.e. User 1, Pattern 1, count)

 ##### Main Tasks
+* How mobile/static is a user?
+  * Generate summary statistics/histogram on 2-mer AA vs. AB
+  * Group by home location
 * How often does a user move?
   * Average time of movement by user by home location
 * What time of day is the most active for movement?